pravega/pravega/docs/deployment/run-local.md

 ### From Installation Package

 Download the Pravega release from the [github releases page](https://github.com/pravega/pravega/releases).
+The tarball and zip are identical.
+Instructions are provided using tar but the same steps work with the zip file.

 ```
 tar xfvz pravega-0.1.0.tgz